Explicit formulas for the spectral side of the trace formula of SL(2)

 \section{Application to lower bounds for sums over zeroes}

-The presence of the sums over zeroes, or equivalently, the Weil distributions gives us an approach to the zeroes of $L$-functions using the trace formula.
+The presence of the sums over zeroes, or equivalently, the Weil distributions gives us an approach to the zeroes of $L$-functions through the continuous spectrum of $SL(2)$.
 In this section we give an example in the simplest case to illustrate how the distributions arising from Eisenstein series can be used to bound the sum over zeroes.